 Home recording studio soundproofing is a continuous battle between noise creation and cancellation.
-You can spend a lot of money and time getting the right equipment to pick up every note, then a lot more on blocking unwanted sound.
-But, if you’re not paying attention to your recording studio window, noise is coming in, and your equipment is going to pick that up.
+If you are soundproofing a room for music and not adding recording studio windows, noise is coming in, and your sensitive equipment is going to pick that up.
+Soundproof studio windows stop noise before it enters your space.

 Enter Indow® window inserts, which: